Leah Remini Warring With Giovanni Ribisi Over Church Of Scientology

 Ribisi isn’t the first famous Hollywood star Remini has clashed with over her newfound portrayal of the church.

-‘For those who are in the dark, I want to say, “Stop it,” said Remini, who has previously charged the church nearly destroyed her family.
+“For those who are in the dark, I want to say, ‘Stop it,'” said Remini, who has previously charged the church nearly destroyed her family.
 “Stop giving up your families and your life for something that is truly damaging.
-I did not want to find out everything I knew was a lie.
+I did not want to find out everything I knew was a lie.”

 Remini insists for years her mission became freeing her family from the clutches of church leaders and their teachings.